awps/smk-sidebar-generator/README.md

   "smk_sbg_7" => "Sidebar Name Something"
 )
 ```
-*Now you can output this anywhere in page/post metaboxes, theme options, etc.*
+*You can output this anywhere in page/post metaboxes, theme options, etc.*
 *Example with php `foreach`:*
 ```php
 echo '<select>';